FUT or FUE

-In Ultra Refined Follicular Unit Transplantation (URFUT), an intricate procedure in which HRBR is an expert, a thin strip of skin containing this hair is surgically removed from the donor area.
-Due to the flexibility of the skin of the scalp, the resulting incision can be stitched together again usually resulting in a fine scar which is covered by existing hair, even if it is short, and only detectable on close inspection.
+With FUT, a thin strip of skin containing this hair is surgically removed from the donor area.
+Due to the flexibility of the skin of the scalp, the incision can be stitched together again.
+This usually results in a fine scar which is covered by existing hair.
+Even if the hair is short, the scar should only be detectable on close inspection.

-The donor hair-bearing skin is then slivered into very small pieces and the hair follicles diligently dissected by highly skilled nurses and technicians, selected for their expert manual dexterity, using state-of-the-art stereoscopic microscopes, specifically the Nikon SMZ 800 model.
-Excess tissue and the collar of skin attached to the graft are removed to ensure that when the hair exits the skin from the transplanted area it looks completely natural.
-If this epithelium (skin) is not removed it can lead to complications such as pitting and/or tenting, which can result in an unnatural appearance.
+The hair bearing skin is then dissected by highly trained and experienced technicians using high-tech microscopes.
+Excess skin attached to the graft is removed to ensure that when the hair grows in the transplanted area, it looks completely natural.
+If this skin is not removed it can lead to an unnatural appearance.

 What is Follicular Unit Extraction (FUE)

-Follicular Unit Extraction (FUE) is another method of obtaining donor hair for transplantation.
+Follicular Unit Extraction (FUE) is another method of obtaining donor hair.

 FUE: what about scarring?

-FUE does result in scarring however the circular scars are usually more spread out across a larger area and for some patients that like to wear their hair short it is a preferable option as the scars can be less obvious in particularly short hair than the linear scar left from the URFUT procedure.
+FUE does result in scarring however the circular scars are usually more spread out across a larger area.
+For some patients that like to wear their hair very short it is a preferable option as the scars can be less obvious than the linear scar left from the FUT procedure.

-It should be noted that certain advertising by commercial FUE hair clinics has stated that follicular units can be extracted from the scalp with “no stitches, no scars, no pain”.
+Some advertising by commercial FUE hair clinics has stated that follicular units can be extracted from the scalp with “no stitches, no scars, no pain”.
 As skin cannot be broken without leaving a scar, however small, this is completely false.
-It should be clearly understood that it is not possible to remove the hair follicle and its root from the scalp without leaving some degree of scarring or stippling.
+It is not possible to remove the hair follicle and its root from the scalp without leaving some degree of scarring.

-Both techniques have their advantages and disadvantages, some of which are listed below for ease of reading;
+Both techniques have their advantages and disadvantages, some of which are listed below;

-- For patients undergoing an FUE procedure usually the entire scalp must be shaved in advance of their procedure, for those undergoing an URFUT procedure only the area of hair to be removed is trimmed.
+- For patients undergoing an FUE procedure usually the entire scalp must be shaved in advance of their procedure.
+With an FUT procedure only the area of hair to be removed is trimmed.

 - In an FUE procedure the growth rate of the grafts is often lower as the accuracy of the punch tool used is not as good as a skilled technician using a microscope.